obsidianmd/obsidian-help/en/User interface/Workspace/Sidebar.md

 If a sidebar is collapsed, you can open it by clicking on the Arrow icon to expand it.

 This commonly happens when you enable a plugin but can't find it anywhere.
-Chances are the new pane created by the plugin is hidden in one of the sidebars, so be sure to check there!
+Chances are the new pane created by the plugin is hidden in one of the sidebars, so be sure to check there.

 ## Tabs